AlenaN95/.github.io/README.md

-# 👋 Hi, I'm Alena N!
+# 👋 Hi, I'm Alena

-💼 **Data Analyst** with a focus on Excel and SQL
+- Data Analyst with hands-on experience.
+Skilled in transforming public safety and emergency management data into actionable insights using Microsoft Excel, MSSQL, and QGIS.
+Strong focus on data integrity, reporting, and dashboard development to support decision-making in critical response environments.

-📊 Passionate about turning raw data into actionable insights
+- Passionate about turning raw data into actionable insights and always eager to learn.
+I’m continuously expanding my skills to grow as a data analyst—especially in tools and areas I haven’t mastered yet.

-🎯 Currently building dashboards and tracking projects
+- Currently building dashboards and tracking projects, check out my portfolio section below.

 ## 🔧 Skills
 - Microsoft Excel (PivotTables, Dashboards, Conditional Formatting, Formulas)